·

 P

 – I remember these card board boxes into which we put all the pieces.
-They

-were various sizes depending on the parts of the kit, due to the fact that
+were various sizes depending on the parts of the kit, due to the fact

 not everyone wanted an exhaust, perhaps just the barrel kit because the

 exhausts were noisier than those fitted as standard.
-These exhausts were
+These exhausts

 evolved in various stages.
 Initially we used the original manifold and

 just modified the exhaust.
-Thereafter we manufactured a second type that
+Thereafter we manufactured a second type

 had a larger 44 mm manifold utilising normal plumbers’ tubing.